lauraonline/paste-image/README.md

 [🇧🇷](#ptbr)
 # paste-image
-Simple bash script for Wayland that saves an image from the clipboard to a timestamped file
+Bash script for Wayland that saves an image from the clipboard to a timestamped file
 ## Requirements
 - Linux
 - Wayland